Discography is an imaging test. It involves injecting a contrast material into a disc in the spine and taking an

 After this test, your doctor may do a

-to see the extent of spread of the contrast dye.
+to see the extent of spreading of the contrast dye.

 You will be monitored in a recovery room while the sedation wears off.